mapninja/Earthsys144/Labs/Week_08/Being_John_Snow.md

 ## Setup

-Users should prepare for this workshop by installing the QGIS software appropriate for their operating system and downloading the data to their local hard drive.
+Users should prepare for this lesson by installing the QGIS software appropriate for their operating system and downloading the data to their local hard drive.

 ### Software

-This workshop was created using QGIS version 3.12, which is the long-term release.
+This lesson was created using QGIS version 3.12, which is the long-term release.
 If you are in new user we suggest installing the latest long-term release for your operating system.
 While the latest beta release contains extra features and functionality, it often and also contains bugs and limited functionality, which can be frustrating to new users.

 To download QGIS for your operating system go to QGIS.org and click on the download link.